Berners-Lee/project3_front-end/README.md

 ##### Unsolved issues

-- Given more time, we'd like to add reviews, sort products by release date...
+Given more time, we'd like to
+- add reviews,
+- feel really good about the search bar,
+- sort products by release date,
+- add a social media feed to show what people are saying about Nozama.

 ### Wireframes and planning